arn-the-long-beard/talk-and-seek/README.md

     npm install

 Start the server
-It is working on http because of the wikiJs.
-Usually I run everything on https.

     npm start

 * Comments

+It is working on http because of the wikiJs.

+Usually I run everything on https by using http2/spdy.

 You can change development.js and the page.js inside wikisj to have full https

-The store have information about the server in case of server request and test on local network
+The redux store have information about the server in case of server request and test on local network and isomorphism rendering

+There is also a Promise promisesCollecteur to handle Async redux actions for injecting data and render ready html for SEO if we need

 * Configuration